skvadrik/re2c/src/examples.rst

 .. include:: examples/06_braille.utf8.txt

 It appears to be UTF-8 encoded `[06_braille.utf8.txt] <examples/06_braille.utf8.txt.html>`_.
-Now translate it into UTF-16, UTF-32 or UCS-2:
+Convert it into UTF-16, UTF-32 or UCS-2:

 .. code-block:: bash